TestL-ab/TestL-ab.github.io/src/pages/docs/sdk.md

 ![Alt Text](/images/experimentFlow.png)

-Variants that are returned by the Test Lab SDK include both a value and an id property.
-The value property is used by the developer to render the correct version of the feature for a user, and the id property is used (in conjunction with the user_id) to send event data to the Test Lab backend server for collection, analysis, and visualization in the Admin UI.
+Variants that are returned by the Test Lab SDK include both a `value` and an `id` property.
+The `value` property is used by the developer to render the correct version of the feature for a user, and the `id` property is used (in conjunction with the `user_id`) to send event data to the Test Lab backend server for collection, analysis, and visualization in the Admin UI.

+---

 ## How SDKs receive updated feature data

 Test Lab relies on SDKs fetching features in the background using polling at regular intervals.
 In a thread-based environment, this needs to be done in a separate thread.
 The Test Lab recommendation is to use a poll interval of **15 seconds**, but this depends upon how often feature updates are made, and the interval is configurable in the SDK.

-The first time that the SDK client fetches feature configurations, it makes a request to the Test Lab backend server, the server reaches out to the database to retrieve the current feature and user-block configuration, and the features are returned to the SDK client with a `200 OK` status.
+The first time that the SDK client fetches feature configurations, it makes a request to the Test Lab backend server, the server reaches out to the database to retrieve the current feature and user-block configuration, and the current configurations are returned to the SDK client with a `200 OK` status.

 Once the initial fetch is complete, the SDK client sends subsequent requests at the specified intervals with a `If-Modified-Since` header.
 The Test Lab backend server keeps track of the last time feature data was modified, and it simply returns a `304 Not Modified` status if no changes have been made since the last request.
 If changes have been made, then the updated feature configuration data is returned, and the in-memory representation of the feature configuration is updated by the SDK.